microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 it seems like a natural evolution of the system described in this document.

-This new capability would however make possible a new family of scenarios: two clients, may concurrently attempt to undo the same edit.
+This new capability would however make possible a new family of scenarios: two clients may concurrently attempt to undo the same edit.

 If the latter of the two such undos carries with it a refresher, then the receiving peers (as well as the issuing client) will end up creating the repair data as the refresher instructs, despite the same tree content having already been revived.
 This could be addressed by rendering refreshers ineffective when they are rebased over a revival of the associated subtree.
+For example, the `StygianForest` could keep a record of the repair data entries (but not the repair data itself) that have been revived by the edits that lie within the current collaboration window.

 #### Supporting Edits To Deleted Content